 - pepper to taste

 - Heat up your olive oil in a large sauce pan on med – med high heat.
-Add your onion and garlic, and saute until softened, around 3-5 minutes.
+Add your onion, garlic, and Thai chilis (if using) saute until softened, around 3-5 minutes.

 - Add the ham, and stir fry for around 3 minutes.
 Then add the cauliflower and potato and give it a stir.